Related essay by Harry Boyte at DemocracyU.

 One might well wonder if modern-day meanings of things writ wrong in public can ever be undone.
 Particularly when Washington meaning-mongers from both sides seem as immovable as the great monuments lining its Mall.
 It turns out Rev. Dr. Martin Luther King, Jr.’s message won’t be misquoted, even carved as it is in the foundation stone upon which his towering figure stands not far from where he most memorably gave his I Have a Dream speech.

 Neither an earthquake like the one that cracked the Washington Monument (which stands directly across King’s on the Mall) into indefinite closure in 2011, nor scaled-to-DC-size-egos can corrupt the mountainous integrity of Kings humility.
-(A coincidental connection is that the earthquake occurred on August 23, the same day that, in 1963, an FBI report indicated attempts at finding evidence of communist infiltration into the organizers of the March on Washington for Jobs and Freedom came up empty.)
+(A coincidental connection: the earthquake occurred on August 23, the same day that, in 1963, an FBI report indicated attempts at finding evidence of communist infiltration into the organizers of the March on Washington for Jobs and Freedom came up empty.)

 It helps that King still gets props from people unwilling to let the messenger or his honorable message get lost to history by expedient edits.
 What amounts to a near- civic engagement miracle to remove haughty-sounding rhetoric with the much humbler phrase they were parsed from.
 All because alert citizens who read the “Drum Major Instinct” quote on King’s Memorial sensed the true content of his words and character had been lost in expedient, erroneous translation.
 And demanded it be re-etched.